First Guide to

 "A delight to be dipped into at random or read from cover to cover when you need to be steeped in Left Bank lore to feed your dreams of Paris or just to learn new things about the city you love or live in."

-A fresh new guide to the streets, sounds and stories of Dublin, A Flaneur’s Guide introduces you to the People, Places and Pastimes of this Gaelic, Viking, Norman and now Global melting pot of myth, music and minds, evolving in front of your eyes.
+A modern guide to the streets, sounds and stories of Dublin, A Flaneur’s Guide introduces you to the People, Places and Pastimes of this Gaelic, Viking, Norman and now Global melting pot of myth, music and minds, evolving in front of your eyes.

-Home to mythmakers, musicians and martyrs, distillers, drinkers and dramatists. discover Dublin's winding streets, Northside and Southside, follow the Trail of Independence, savour a pint of Guinness, visit a snug and absorb the rich literary landscape steeped in history.
+Home to mythmakers, musicians and martyrs, distillers, drinkers and dramatists, discover Dublin's winding streets, Northside and Southside.

 A Flaneur's Guide to Paris The Left Bank